Ranaprince19/EthernaMed/README.md

 Flask: A Python microframework for additional backend services.
 Cloudinary: For handling and storing media assets like images.

-How It Works:
+# How It Works:
 The project initializes a simple CNN using Keras.
 Two versions of the model are trained: one with a quantum layer and one without.
 The dataset is preprocessed, and the images are converted into a format suitable for training.
 The models are trained for 30 epochs, with the results saved and visualized.

-Results:
+# Results:
 After training, the notebook outputs a comparison of accuracy and loss for both the quantum-enhanced and classical models, helping assess the impact of quantum layers on performance.

-Installation:
+# Installation:

 Prerequisites: To run this project, you'll need to install the following dependencies:

-Python 3.11+
+Python 3.11+.
-TensorFlow 2.17
+TensorFlow 2.17.
-Keras
-Scikit-learn
-Imbalanced-learn
-Pillow
+Keras.
+Scikit-learn.
+Imbalanced-learn.
+Pillow.
+PyTroch.
+OpenVINO Toolkit.

 You can install the required packages using the provided requirements.txt file: pip install -r requirements.txt

-Contributing
+# Contributing
 Contributions to the project are welcome!
 To contribute:

 Fork the repository.